xwillxw/helium-synth/README.md

 - Monophonic synthesis with set constant note duration
 - Dynamically generated array of notes
 - Sine, Square and Saw oscillators
+- Low pass filter with a static cutoff frequency